Partners responsible for the Practice are:

 Steph is an experienced qualified diabetic nurse and will support you through your diabetic management and annual reviews.
 Steph will be able to offer advice to you and show you your management plan.
 Steph will also as an experienced practice nurse offer nursing appointments when Mandy is on annual leave as well as offering support for Asthma and COPD care.

-Belinda is a very experienced practitioner with a long background in emergency nursing in hospital setting.
-Belinda will be able to treat and manage a large range of minor ailments and illnesses / injuries.
-Belinda’s role fully supports the GP in directing care to the most appropriate person in the practice.
+Jean is a very experienced practitioner with a long background in nursing.
+Jean will be able to treat and manage a large range of minor ailments and illnesses / injuries and her role fully supports the GP in directing care to the most appropriate person in the practice.

 HCA – Sadie Jarrett (f)

 Our Healthcare Assistant takes all routine and drug monitoring blood tests.
-An HCA can also carryout ECG, NHS Health Checks, New Patient Health Checks and INR monitoring.
+Also carry ECG, NHS Health Checks, New Patient Health Checks and INR monitoring.

 Clinical pharmacists in GP surgeries will resolve day-to-day medicine issues and consult with and treat patients directly.
 This includes providing help to manage long-term conditions, advising those taking multiple medicines and delivering clinical advice about treatments.